Resources for Military Families & Veterans

 The VA offers education benefits for veterans, their widows and dependents through the Post-9/11 GI Bill®, the Montgomery GI Bill®, and other programs.

 Please visit their website or call a Veterans Benefits Counselor at 888-GI-BILL (1-888-442-4551) to receive more information.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web.

 Many organizations offer scholarships to active duty military, veterans, and/or their families.
 Please visit our Private Scholarship webpage for more information on these types of specific scholarships.

 Service members are encouraged to contact one of PSU’s Financial Aid Team toll free at 877-846-5755 for loan counseling before applying for private student loans.
 The counselor can help explain your federal financial aid options and offer you information on the differences between private and federal loans.

 Please remember that you may refuse any aid awarded to you or borrow less than the maximum student loan amount awarded.

 Applying Benefits to Your PSU Bill

-Our Financial Aid Team and Student Account Services can assist you in applying veteran’s benefits to your account.
-Please contact us directly for assistance.
+Our staff at PSU can assist you in applying veteran’s benefits to your account.
+Please contact the Registrar’s Veteran’s Certifying Official directly at (603) 535-2345 for assistance.